alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 The [TR-10-13][] expression "becomes inactive" in the context of the ECDH private/public keys pair MUST be interpreted as an activation with `master_enable` set to `false` resulting in `master_enable` remaining or becoming `false` at the `active` endpoint of a Sender.

-The [TR-10-13][] expression "become inactive" in other contexts MUST be interpreted as either internally becoming momentarily inactive during an activation with `master_enable` set to `true` resulting in `master_enable` remaining `true` at the `active` endpoint of a Sender (re-activation), or becoming inactive during an activation with `master_enable` set to `false` resulting in `master_enable` remaining or becoming `false` at the `active` endpoint of a Sender (de-activation).
+The [TR-10-13][] expression "becomes inactive" in other contexts MUST be interpreted as either internally becoming momentarily inactive during an activation with `master_enable` set to `true` resulting in `master_enable` remaining `true` at the `active` endpoint of a Sender (re-activation), or becoming inactive during an activation with `master_enable` set to `false` resulting in `master_enable` remaining or becoming `false` at the `active` endpoint of a Sender (de-activation).

-In an activation (`master_enable` becomes true) or re-activation (`mater_enable` remains true) a Sender MAY change all the privacy encryption parameters but the Sender's ECDH privat/public keys pair MUST remain the same.
+In an activation (`master_enable` becomes true) or re-activation (`master_enable` remains true) a Sender MAY change all the privacy encryption parameters but the Sender's ECDH private/public keys pair MUST remain the same.

-At activation (`master_enable` becomes true) and re-activation (`mater_enable` remains true) a Sender MUST update the `ext_privacy` transport parameters at the `staged`, `active` and `constraints` endpoints and the `privacy` attribute parameters of the SDP transport file at the `transportfile` endpoint prior to completing the activation.
+At activation (`master_enable` becomes true) and re-activation (`master_enable` remains true) a Sender MUST update the `ext_privacy` transport parameters at the `staged`, `active` and `constraints` endpoints and the `privacy` attribute parameters of the SDP transport file at the `transportfile` endpoint prior to completing the activation.

 #### With ECDH

-The ECDH mode is possible only in peer-to-peer mode where one Receiver connect/subscribe to one Sender.
+The ECDH mode is possible only in peer-to-peer mode where one Receiver connects or subscribes to one Sender.

 The de-activation of a Sender with `master_enable` set to `false` MUST regenerate the value of the active and staged `ext_privacy_ecdh_sender_public_key` transport parameter if the ECDH mode is supported.